marberts/sps/README.md

 units, and is commonly used for price-index surveys.
-This package gives functions to draw stratified sequential Poisson samples according to the method by Ohlsson (1998), as well as other order sample designs by Rosén (1997), and generate appropriate bootstrap replicate weights according to the generalized bootstrap method by Beaumont and Patak (2012).
+This package gives functions to draw stratified sequential Poisson samples according to the method by Ohlsson (1998), as well as other order sample designs by Rosén (1997), and generate approximate bootstrap replicate weights according to the generalized bootstrap method by Beaumont and Patak (2012).

 ## Installation